How to Write the Tufts Supplemental Essays 2025–2026

 Answering at least one of these questions near the end of your essay will help round out your story to show your maturity and growth as a result of this process.
 This will indicate to the reader that your future at Tufts will also involve growth and learning through community engagement.
 Remember, the reader can only speculate as to who you will be at Tufts.
 In other words, this essay is your chance to show who you are and how you’ve been evolving, therefore implying how you’ll evolve in the future.

-Applicants to the School of the Museum of Fine Arts (SMFA) at Tufts
+Tufts School of the Museum of Fine Arts Essay Questions

 Art has the power to disrupt our preconceptions, shape public discourse, and imagine new ways of being in the world.
 What are the ideas you’d like to explore in your work?
 (200-250 words)